What Can You Do With a Master's Degree in Education?

 As a student earning a master’s degree in education, you can expect to graduate knowing how to:

-• Communicate effectively
+- Communicate effectively

-• Accommodate for diversity
+- Accommodate for diversity

-• Modify with change
+- Modify with change

-• Motivate others to achieve greater gains
+- Motivate others to achieve greater gains

 School Principal

 A Master's in Education is often a requirement for principal positions in both public and private schools.
-As the head administrator, a principal must assume complete responsibility for the school and its performance, supervise all employees, and ensure that their school provides an excellent learning environment for its students.
+As the head administrator, a principal must assume complete responsibility for the school and its performance, supervise all employees, and ensure that the school provides an excellent learning environment for its students.

 Curriculum Developer